offbynull/learn/Biology/input/input.md

  * different alleles for each gene, it's said to be `{bm} heterozygous`.

 In the above example, the...
- * male parents's genotype is 2 red alleles (homozygous) while the phenotype is red.
+ * male parent's genotype is 2 red alleles (homozygous) while the phenotype is red.
- * female parents's genotype is 2 white alleles (homozygous) while the phenotype is white.
+ * female parent's genotype is 2 white alleles (homozygous) while the phenotype is white.
  * child's genotype is 1 red allele and 1 white allele (heterozygous) while the phenotype is pink.

 For each gene, offspring get a random allele from each parent.
 The odds of which alleles the offspring ends up with can be visualized using a `{bm} Punnett square` diagram: a table where the alleles for a gene are written across the top axis (male parent) and down the left axis (female parent), and each `{bm-ri} cell` maps to the alleles in the top/left coordinate that it's in.